RichardLitt/awesome-fantasy/README.md

 > Each book chronicles one year in Harry's life with the main narrative being set in the years 1991–98.
 The books also contain many flashbacks, which are frequently experienced by Harry viewing the memories of other characters in a device called a Pensieve.

 > The environment Rowling created is completely separate from reality yet also intimately connected to it.
 While the fantasy land of Narnia is an alternative universe and the Lord of the Rings‍ '​ Middle-earth a mythic past, the wizarding world of Harry Potter exists in parallel within the real world and contains magical versions of the ordinary elements of everyday life.
-Many of its institutions and locations are recognisable, such as London.
+Many of its institutions and locations are recognizable, such as London.
 It comprises a fragmented collection of overlooked hidden streets, ancient pubs, lonely country manors and secluded castles that remain invisible to the Muggle population.

 #### [The Kingkiller Chronicle](http://en.wikipedia.org/wiki/The_Kingkiller_Chronicle) *by Patrick Rothfuss*